 § 690.80 Recalculation of a Federal Pell Grant award.

 (d) Receipt of assistance from non-Federal grants.
-Ifstudentreceiveassistance from non-Federal sources that equals or exceeds the student’s cost of attendance as described in 34 CFR 690.5, the institution must either –
+If, prior to the final disbursement of a student’s Pell Grant for an award year, the institution becomes aware that the student has received or will receive grant or scholarship assistance from non-Federal sources that equals or exceeds the student’s cost of attendance as described in 34 CFR 690.5, the institution must either –

-educe the non-Federal assistance until it does not equal or exceed the student’s cost of attendance; or
+(1) Reduce the non-Federal grant or scholarship assistance until it does not equal or exceed the student’s cost of attendance; or

-eturn all of the Federal Pell Grant funds that the student received for that award year
+(2) Return all of the Federal Pell Grant funds that the student received for that award year pursuant to 690.79 and cancel any future disbursements of such funds for that award year.

 § 690.90 Scope and purpose.

-This subpart establishes regulations that apply to institutions that offer eligible workforce programs.
+This subpart establishes regulations that apply to eligible institutions that offer eligible workforce programs.
 An eligible student enrolled in an eligible workforce program is only eligible for Federal financial assistance under the Federal Pell Grant program and no other title IV, HEA program.
-Unless provided in this subpart, eligible students and institutions that offer Federal Pell Grants to students enrolled in eligible workforce programs are subject to the same regulations and procedures that otherwise apply to title IV, HEA program participants.
+Unless provided in this subpart, eligible students and eligible institutions that offer Federal Pell Grants to students enrolled in eligible workforce programs are subject to the same regulations and procedures that otherwise apply to title IV, HEA program participants.

 34 CFR 690.91 – Definitions

+Cohort period: The award year that ends three full award years prior to the beginning of the award year for which value-added earnings are being determined.

+Earnings measurement period: The first full tax year following the award year in which the student completed the eligible workforce program.

-Recognized postsecondary credential: A credential consisting of an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the State involved or Federal Government, or an associate or baccalaureate degree, that meets the requirements under 34 CFR 668.8.
+Recognized postsecondary credential: A credential consisting of an industry-recognized certificate or certification, a certificate of completion of a Registered Apprenticeship, a license recognized by the State involved or Federal Government, or an associate or baccalaureate degree, .

 § 690.93 Components determined by Governors

-(a) Prior to the Secretary’s evaluation of an programthe Governor, after consultation with the State board, approves the to be offered to students in that State by determining that the program—
+(a) Prior to the Secretary’s evaluation of whether a program is an eligible workforce program, the Governor, after consultation with the State board, approves the program to be offered to students in that State by determining that the program—

-* * * b) The Governor shall establish, after consultation with the state board, a process for an institution to request a determination that an eligible workforce program meets the requirements in paragraph (a) of this section that is made publicly available and includes–
+* * *

+(b) The Governor shall establish, after consultation with the state board, a process for an institution to request a determination that a program meets the requirements in paragraph (a) of this section that is made publicly available and includes–

 (1) The criteria the Governor will use to determine if a program meets each of the requirements described under paragraph (a), which shall include—

-(iv) A written policy for institutions to establish that an eligible workforce program will ensure the award of academic credit towards a certificate or degree program upon a student’s successful completion of the eligible workforce program and enrollment in such certificate or degree program, and that such credit will be accepted at one or more eligible institutions, such as * * *
+(iv) A written policy for institutions to establish that an eligible workforce program will ensure the award of academic credit towards a certificate or degree program upon a student’s successful completion of the eligible workforce program and enrollment in such certificate or degree program, and that such credit will be accepted at one or more eligible institutions, through established articulation agreements, transfer-of-credit agreements, consortium or partnership agreements, or similar arrangements;

+* * *

-(3) The process and timeline for the Governor’s consultation with the state board and a determination that a program meets the requirements in paragraph (a), and the process for an institution to appeal that determination; and
+(3) The process and timeline for the Governor’s consultation with the state board and a determination that a program meets the requirements in paragraph (a), and the process for an institution to appeal that determination and that such process shall include clear, transparent and timely procedures that are applied consistently and equitably to all eligible institutions; and

 * * *